gavinlyonsrepo/TM1638plus/README.md

 1. Model 3 setLEDs(word) = 0xGGRR
 3. Model 1 setLEDs(word) = 0xRR00

+### Model 4

+4 digits, there is a centered semi-colon.

+### Model 5

+4 digits, each with a decimal point on each digit.

 ## Tested

 * Tested on following MCU  & Development platforms.
 * Examples files are set up for Arduino UNO & NANO v3.
-* File GPIO_OTHER_MCUs.txt in extra folder gives pins  tested  for other MCU.
+* File GPIO_OTHER_MCUs.txt in extra folder gives pins tested  for other MCU(tm1638)

-1. Arduino UNO & NANO v3 .
+1. Arduino UNO & NANO v3.
-2. ATtiny85 .
+2. ATtiny85.
 3. ESP32.
 4. STM32 STM32F103C8T6 "the blue pill".
 5. ESP8266.
 6. Teensy 4.0. (may not work at highest frequency see  note #2 in notes section)
+7. Arduino R4 minima

 ## Notes